MarkBaker/GeneratorFunctionExamples/Generator_Functions.md

 }
 ```

-Like `filter()`, the `map()` function is also a Generator; and like `filter()`, it takes on the responsibility of reading each entry in turn from the datasource Generator (the `Traversable`), and executing the callback (the `Callable`) which is responsible for the actual "mapping" of the values, before yielding the key/value back to the calling script.
+Like `filter()`, the `map()` function is also a Generator; and like `filter()`, it takes on the responsibility of reading each entry in turn from the datasource Generator (the `Traversable`), and executing the callback (the `Callable`) which is responsible for the actual "mapping" of the values, perhaps changing the actual structure of the value, or handling a change between WGS84 Latitude/Longitude to OSGB36 so that I can plot the route on Ordnance Survey maps which use that different [Geodetic Datum](https://en.wikipedia.org/wiki/Geodetic_datum), before yielding the key/value back to the calling script.

 In this case, I have a little helper class for calculating distance (using the Haversine formula).
 ```